Students must be invited to attend any IEP team meetings where postsecondary transition planning is on the agenda.

 - Disability disclosure curriculum, The 411 on Disability Disclosure, for use with high school and postsecondary students.
 It has a self-advocacy focus in the context of disclosing a disability in an employment situation.
 Developed by the National Collaborative on Workforce and Disability (NCWD).

-- Self-advocacy and student-run IEPs, from the Zarrow Center.
+- Transition Education Resources from the Zarrow Center.

 Essential Elements adapted from O’Leary (2010), Reviewer Reference Form for the Transition Requirements Checklist